PGB-LIV/mzidFLR/README.md

 	$py Site_based_format_GSB_counts_pipeline.py [file_list.txt] NA NA NA [Gold count threshold] [Silver count threshold] [optional: DECOY_Prefix ie. DECOY] [optional: CONTAM_prefix ie. CONTAM] [optional: modification:target:decoy ie. phospho:STY:A]

-Requires txt file with locations of analysis files (ie. PXD/Experiment_name), csv file (meta.csv) with meta data (at least PMID), sdrf file location (eg. "PRIDE/SDRFs/"), gold count and silver count - if meta or sdrf files not available, use "NA"
+Requires txt file with locations of analysis files (ie. PXD/Experiment_name), csv file (meta.csv) with meta data (at least PMID), sdrf file location (eg. "PRIDE/SDRFs/"), gold count and silver count - if meta or sdrf files not available, use "NA".
-Alternatively, can use simple meta data files, please give location (eg. "simple_meta/") when the meta data is the same for all files in a data set
+Alternatively, can use simple meta data files, please give location (eg. "simple_meta/") when the meta data is the same for all files in a data set.
 Can also accept optional decoy and contam prefix as well as modification:target:decoy, if not specified "DECOY" and "CONTAM" prefixes will be used as default and phospho:STY:A used as search mod.